This article describes how to change your video quality settings during a call, and how it can impact or improve the call.

 This is dependent on a couple of factors:

-- If you are using Safari, the video sent will be a maximum resolution of 640 x 480 due to browser constraints.
+2. If you are using Safari, the video sent will have a maximum resolution of 640 x 480 due to browser constraints.

 Standard quality